laurahspencer/LabNotebook/_posts/2020-01-31-Oly-methylation-analysis.md

 #### Re-do MACAU <- DONE
 - With pre-filtered count files (5x and 10x across 75% of samples).
 NOTE: to generate my count files I had used the same filter settings as Steven (`low.count=10`, `hi.count=100`.
-- Reannontate new MACAU results <— DONE
+- Reannontated new MACAU results

 #### Reannonate DMLs <- not needed
 Wasn't necessary, since the DMLs were already filtered.